 Author: Anthony Horowitz

 Mystery lovers and Sherlock fans, this clever whodunit is for you!
 Starring the (fictionalized) (we hope) author as a main character, this intricate mystery may just break your brain.
 Diana Cowper, the well-to-do mother of a famous actor, walks into a London funeral parlor one morning — to plan her own funeral service.
 Six hours later, she’s found dead at home, strangled with a curtain cord.
 Disgraced, eccentric police detective Daniel Hawthorne takes the case, but decides he needs a ghost writer to document his brilliant mind, which is how Anthony Horowitz gets reeled in.
 The case proves intriguing, with many twists and turns… but not as many as in Hawthorne’s own mysterious existence.
 A perfect distraction for a long plane flight or lazy weekend.
+(Check out more modern Sherlock Holmes retellings.)

 The Verdun Affair